elek/flekszible/docs/content/reference.md

  * `transformations/*.yaml`: will be applied to all the resources according to the specified rules
  * `definitions/*.yaml`: composite definitions which could be used in `transformations.yaml`.
 Won't be applied by default.
  * `configmaps/*_*.*`: all the files from here will be imported as configmaps.
 The first part of the filename (before the first `_`) will be used as the name of the configmap, the remaining part is the key inside the configmap.
- * `resources/*.yaml`: used as k8s resources
+ * `resources/*.yaml`: used as Kubernetes resources

-##  `flekszible.yaml` (DEPRECTATED)
+ * `*.yaml`: used as Kubernetes resources

-You can also use `flekszible.yaml` instead of `Flekszible` descriptor.
-The only difference is that in this case the Kubernetes resource files will be imported from the same directory and not from the `./resources`.
-Usually it's used by reusable apps/components where the current directory is not used as output.
+ **Note**: to avoid circular dependencies, destination directories are never read for additional resources.
+For example if the current directory is the destination directory, `*.yaml` files won't be used from the current directory (use `./resources`)

 # Imports

 ## Simple import